Data Privacy Statement

 - data processed in connection with a business relationship is erased no later than by the end of the statutory retention periods; and

-- data stored in connection with registration as a user is erased when the customer account is deleted, unless further retention of it is required to comply with statutory retention periods in connection with the business relationship in question.
+- data stored in connection with a registration as a user is erased when the customer account is deleted, unless further retention of it is required to comply with statutory retention periods in connection with the business relationship in question.
 If applicable, information (including personal data) is also erased before the customer account is deleted if a shorter period of time is envisaged in the respective e-service, if such shorter period can be defined by you or the Business Partner in question or if the purpose for further processing such personal data ceases to apply otherwise.

 Personal data we have to store in order to comply with retention obligations is stored until the obligation to retain it ends.
 If we store personal data solely to comply with retention obligations, it is usually blocked, meaning it can only be accessed when that is required for the purpose for which the data had to be retained.